stjudecloud/rfcs/text/0001-rnaseq-workflow-v2.0.md

 ## Quality control inclusion

 Previously, our QC pipeline was broken out into a separate workflow.
 Moving forward, we will include the parts of our pipeline which pertain to QC within this specification.
-There are really no notworthy changes to the QC pipeline for this release other than updating the command line tools we use there to the latest versions.
+There are really no noteworthy changes to the QC pipeline for this release other than updating the command line tools we use there to the latest versions.

 ## Quality of life improvements